Środa Śląska

 Środa Śląska (/ˈʃroʊdə ˈʃlɒ̃skə/, /pl/; Neumarkt in Schlesien) is a town in the Lower Silesian Voivodeship, in south-western Poland.
-It is the seat of Środa Śląska County, and of the smaller administrative district (gmina) called Gmina Środa Śląska.
+It is the seat of Środa County, and of the smaller administrative district (gmina) called Gmina Środa Śląska.
 The town lies approximately 32 km west of the regional capital Wrocław, on the Średzka Woda creek.
 As of 2019, the town has a population of 9,516.
 It is part of the Wrocław metropolitan area.

 The town emerged from a medieval Polish trade settlement in the 13th century, and its town rights, granted by Henry the Bearded, became a model for municipal rights of more than 100 towns in Poland.
 The town has been an important craft and trade center since and has a number of heritage structures, including in Romanesque, Gothic and Baroque styles, and is the site of the discovery of the medieval Środa Treasure.